BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/README.md

 * [Data Preprocessing](#data-preprocessing)
 * [CNN Training and Testing](#training-and-testing)

-We only provide offline operation for mutual pose recognition.
+We only provide offline operation guidance for mutual pose recognition.

 ## Related Work
 * Spherical Projection is implemented along the lines of [OverlapNet](https://github.com/BIT-MJY/OverlapNet_for_TF2).